 A Little History

 In March, James “Joey” Caverly came to visit Kent State University at Trumbull.
 He provided a free workshop on improvisational theatre, and visited several local high schools.
 He also met with members of Deaf Theatre of Ohio to discuss the production of a Deaf theatre play (performed in ASL and spoken English), and he will be returning in August to direct a show at Kent Trumbull Theatre.
-The play is being scripted by members of Deaf Theatre of Ohio.
+The play is being scripted by members of Deaf Theatre of Ohio, with Mr. Caverly’s help.
 It is a variation of Beauty and the Beast, firmly centered in a Deaf world that explores the meanings of “beast” and “beauty” in terms of disabilities and sign language.
-Auditions and rehearsals are scheduled as follows:

 Deaf Theatre of Ohio (DToO) was founded in the Spring of 2018, not long after the successful production of Kent Trumbull Theatre’s third ASL/English play, ANOTHER Christmas Carol.
 The mission of this organization is to empower deaf people through theatrical productions in which the primary language of performance is American Sign Language, with English voice-over performed for the signing-impaired.
 DToO is working collaboratively with Kent Trumbull Theatre to produce Beauty and the Beast in a Deaf World, which will be performed in December, 2018.